kaiachain/kaia-docs/docs/learn/storage/block-sync.md

 However, you should use an archive node for data analysis purposes.
 Note that even if you only query historic consensus data - such as validators and rewards - you still need an archive node because they are derived from block states.

-#### Upstream EN
+#### Full and archive hybrid (Upstream EN)

 If your node mostly serves the latest data but occasionally serves historic data, then try the Upstream EN feature.
 Read more [here](../upstream-en).

-### Live pruning
+### State pruning: Live and Batch

 Historic block states can be deleted to keep the disk size slim.
+There are two approaches to prune block states.

-With the live pruning feature enabled, the block states beyond a certain retention period will be automatically deleted.
+- Live pruning: With the live pruning feature enabled, the block states beyond a certain retention period will be automatically deleted.
 Read more about live pruning [here](../live-pruning).

-### Batch pruning (state migration)

-The block states can be state-migrated, meaning the block states before a certain block number is not available.
+- Batch pruning (state migration): The block states can be state-migrated, meaning the block states before a certain block number is not available.
 Read more about state migration [here](../state-migration).

+Live pruning continuously deletes old states so the disk size is always kept at minimum.
+But because of the accompanying bookeeping works, live pruning slightly slows down the block sync speed.
+Batch pruning does not affect the performance after the migration has completed, but a migration session takes a few days and it temporarily require a large free disk space so it can make a copy the states.

 ## Chaindata snapshot